JustBet History and Beginning

 JustBet’s Latest Innovations

-Once an underground type of bookie, Justbet has been amazing as a legit retail betting brand.
-In addition to P2P and credit cards for US players, those living elsewhere can deposit with Neteller, Skrill, Ukash, or Click2Pay.
-Their platform now includes a sportsbook, racebook, and online casino accessibility from a single log-in and player bank.
-The website works great on Nokia, Blackberry, iPhone, Android, and most other mobile devices.
-It also features many of the latest industry innovations such as live dealer casino games and in-play betting for sports.
-If you’re ever lucky enough to visit their offices, you’ll find over 100 flat screens monitored by several hundred employees who take support calls and write bet tickets.
+Justbet, once an underground type of bookmaker, has emerged as a legitimate retail betting brand.
+In addition to using P2P and credit cards for US players, those living elsewhere can deposit using Neteller, Skrill, Ukash or Click2Pay.
+Justbet now offers a platform consisting of a sportsbook, racebook and online casino, with access consolidated under a single login and player bank.
+The site works well on Nokia, Blackberry, iPhone, Android and most other mobile devices.
+It also includes many of the latest innovations in the industry such as live dealer games, in-play sports betting and an online casino.
+If you're ever lucky enough to visit their offices, you'll see over 100 flat screens monitored by several hundred people answering support calls and writing betting tickets.